 Each financing option offers competitive rates and loan amounts, especially for an online lender.
 In fact, BlueVine consistently ranks as one of our picks for the best small-business loans.

-BlueVine invoice factoring has pretty low borrower requirements (think a 530 credit score and just three months in business), while the line of credit has slightly higher criteria (a 600 credit score and six months in business).
+BlueVine invoice factoring has pretty low borrower requirements (think a 530 credit score and just three months in business), while the line of credit has higher criteria (a 600 credit score and two years in business).
 In either case, those loan requirements are much lower than you’d find at a traditional bank.

 You can learn more about BlueVine’s invoice financing and lines of credit―and whether they’ll meet your financial needs―in our BlueVine loan review.

-While BlueVine business banking may not offer the most products and services out there, it has a top-notch business checking account that we’d recommend to just about any business owner.
+While BlueVine business banking may not offer the most products and services out there, it has a top-notch business checking account that we’d recommend to just about any small-business owner.